 12.4.
 The nature and extent of the service to be performed by CiK and the Customer's obligations of cooperation can be defined in more detail in the underlying agreement between the parties.

 12.5.
-If expenditure and out-of-pocket expenses (e.g. travelling and overnight accommodation costs) should be incurred for the proper performance of the service due under the contract, CiK must bear these costs unless otherwise agreed.
-In addition, the customary rates of CiK and the reimbursement of normal travelling costs are deemed to have been agreed.
+If expenditure and out-of-pocket expenses (e.g. travelling and overnight accommodation costs) should be incurred for the proper performance of the service due under the contract, the client must bear these costs unless otherwise agreed.
+In addition, the customary rates of CiK and the reimbursement of normal travelling costs are deemed to have been agreed

 13.1.
 The Customer may only assert claims for compensation outside the statutory entitlement to compensation for defects in the event of intent or grossly negligent conduct.
 This liability exclusion does not apply in the event of loss of life, bodily injury or impairment of health and in the event of the infringement of material contractual obligations.